-Simple carbohydrates often give you a rush of energy followed by an energy crash.
-Habitual, excess blood sugar creates glycation – one of the top culprits of accelerated aging.
+- Simple carbohydrates often give you a rush of energy followed by an energy crash.
+Excess blood sugar creates glycation – one of the top culprits of accelerated aging.

 Add Cucumbers to Your Smoothies

-A cucumber in a smoothie tastes refreshing (especially during hot summer months).
+Cucumber in a smoothie tastes refreshing (especially during the hot summer months).

 Add Spinach or Kale to Your Smoothies

-You can drop spinach or kale right into your blender and you won’t even taste it in the final smoothie since the freshness of the other ingredients – such as spices or fruits – will usually dominate the taste.
+You can drop spinach or kale right into your blender, and you won’t even taste it in a smoothie since the freshness of the other ingredients – such as spices or fruits – will usually dominate the taste.

-Excess iron in the blood is not uncommon for men over 50, so – if that’s you – consider trying a bit of kale instead of spinach every day (kale has less iron than spinach).
-Ask your doctor or nutritionist for their professional opinion based on your last check-up or blood work.
+Excess iron in the blood is not uncommon for men over 50, so – if that’s you – consider trying a bit of kale instead of spinach daily (kale has less iron than spinach).

 Add Pomegranate Juice to Your Smoothies

 Science is proving the valuable benefits of superfoods – including ingesting the ruby-colored fruit of the pomegranate tree.

 A superfood is generally considered to be any food that is unusually dense in nutrients relative to other foods and positively impacts the human body for most people who ingest it.